Source: Melissa Clark of the NY Times

 - 1 cup (2 sticks) unsalted cold butter, cut into 1-inch chunks

 - 1 1/2 tsp. honey

 - Heat oven to 325ºF.
-In a food processor, pulse together flour, sugar, thyme, zest and salt.
-Add butter, honey and lemon juice, and pulse to fine crumbs.
+In a food processor, pulse together flour, sugar, rosemary and salt.
+Add butter and honey, and pulse to fine crumbs.
 Pulse a few more times until some crumbs start to come together, but don’t overprocess.
 Dough should not be smooth.

 - Press dough into an ungreased (or parchment paper-lined for easy removal) 8- or 9-inch-square baking pan.
 Prick dough all over with a fork.
 Bake until golden brown, 35 to 40 minutes for 9-inch pan, 45 to 50 minutes for 8-inch.
-(Note: When I bake this in a 9-inch pan, it takes about 32 to 35 minutes minutes.
-And When I make it in my 8-inch pan, it takes about 35 to 37 minutes.)
 Transfer to a wire rack to cool.
 Cut into squares, bars or wedges while still warm.
-(Note: I have let the shortbread cool completely — cut it the next day in fact — and had no trouble cutting it up when cool.)

 Keywords: rosemary, shortbread, butter, Melissa, Clark, food processor